karrirasinmaki/blackpepperswing-www/pages/dance-passes.md

 </div>
 </figure>

-**Get the total freedom of dancing with the newly launched dance passes!**
+**Experience the total freedom of dancing with Black Pepper Swing dance passes!**

 With the [Dance Pass][1] you can attend all our [weekly classes](/courses) and activities.
 All the classes are included, so take as many courses and classes as you like!